wavesoft/CCLib/README.md

 ## Disclaimer

-Users have successfully flashed various BlueGiga BLE112/BLE113 (CC2540) modules with this solution, however the developers DO NOT GURANTEE THAT THIS WILL WORK IN YOUR CASE! **The developers cannot be held liable for any damage caused by using this library, directly or indirectly.
+Users have successfully flashed various BlueGiga BLE112/BLE113 (CC2540) modules with this solution, however the developers DO NOT GUARANTEE THAT THIS WILL WORK IN YOUR CASE! **The developers cannot be held liable for any damage caused by using this library, directly or indirectly.
 YOU ARE USING THIS CODE SOLELY AT YOUR OWN RISK!**

 ## License